clawrence00/capitals_quiz/README.md

 ## UX & UI
 ### Project Goals

-The goal of the project is to create a multiple choice quiz using html, css and JavaScript.
-The quiz will be multiple choice about conutries and their capitals.
+The goal of the project is to create a multiple choice quiz using HTML, CSS and JavaScript.
+The quiz will be multiple choice about countries and their capitals.
 The quiz will be not only entertaining but educational.

 ### Customer Goals